 Kevin Brost is an associate and litigation lawyer with Foley & Lardner LLP.
 He is a member of the firm’s Business Litigation & Dispute Resolution Practice.
-Kevin is admitted to practice only in New York and is not admitted to practice in Wisconsin.

 Representative Experience *

 Kevin also maintains a robust pro bono practice.
 He previously drafted and argued a successful opposition to a lender’s summary judgment motion to foreclose on a pro-bono client’s office, resulting in a favorable settlement.
-He has represented pro bono clients in a diverse array of other cases, including actions to recover unpaid money for work performed, the defense of indigent tenants in a retaliatory suit by their landlord, and the preparation of a Supreme Court amicus brief challenging state laws prohibiting same-sex marriage.
+He has represented pro bono clients in a diverse array of other cases, including actions to recover unpaid money for work performed, the defense of indigent tenants in a retaliatory suit by their landlord and the preparation of a Supreme Court amicus brief challenging state laws prohibiting same-sex marriage.

 *Certain of these matters were handled prior to joining Foley.